Adding basic functionality

 - the movements of the cube in the server world are replicated to the client (and to other clients) !

-In the next section, we will see a couple more systems.
+In the next section, we will see some more advanced replication techniques.